Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.lb
 ```

 The pound-mass, a US customary unit of mass defined as exactly 0.453,592,37 kg.

-Dimension: `Unitful.𝐌`.

-See Also: `Unitful.kg`.

 #### Ounce